Travel.State.Gov > International Travel > Country Information > Ethiopia International Travel Information

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Convictions for possessing, using, or trafficking in illegal drugs result in long jail sentences and heavy fines.
 Furthermore, some laws are also prosecutable in the United States, regardless of local law.
 For examples, see our website on crimes against minors abroad and the Department of Justice website.

 Photography: It is illegal to take pictures of government buildings, military installations, police/military personnel and key infrastructure such as roads, bridges, dams, and airfields.
 If you are caught photographing prohibited sites, you could be fined, your photographic equipment could be confiscated, and you could be detained and/or arrested.
-As a general practice, it is always advisable to avoid taking pictures of individuals without their clear consent.
+As a general practice, you should avoid taking pictures of individuals without their clear consent.

-U.S. - Somali Dual Nationals: U.S.-Somali dual citizens have been detained by Ethiopian security services in Addis Ababa for extended periods without charges.
+U.S.-Somali Dual Nationals: U.S.-Somali dual citizens have been detained by Ethiopian security services in Addis Ababa without charges.
 You should prepare for this contingency by carrying copies of all important documents and contact information for the U.S. Embassy.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Phone Service: Cellular phones are the norm, as other telephone service is unreliable and landlines are nearly non-existent.
+Phone Service: Cellular phones are the main method of communication in Ethiopia; other telephone service is unreliable and landlines are nearly non-existent.
 Cell phones brought into Ethiopia must be registered with the Ethiopian Revenue and Customs Authority.
 Phones can be registered either at Bole International Airport or at any Ethio Telecom shop.
 SIM cards are available for local purchase from Ethio Telecom, but will only work with phones that have been registered.
 As noted, cell phone access may be cut off without warning.

 Currency: The Ethiopian Birr (ETB) is the currency of Ethiopia and, with the exception of international hotel bills, payment for commercial transactions in any other currency is illegal.
 Credit cards are accepted at only a few outlets in Addis Ababa.
 Foreign currency may only be exchanged legally at banks.